 Sex therapy, counselling, professional development, and seminars on relationships and sexuality for all ages.

 I am Linda Kirkman PhD, a sexologist; sex therapist, counsellor, sex educator and researcher.
-I am the current Victorian/Tasmanian President of the Society of Australian Sexologists, and have stepped back to vice president to allow others to contribute.
+I am the immediate past Victorian/Tasmanian President of the Society of Australian Sexologists, and have stepped back to vice president to allow others to contribute.

 About me: Sex therapist, counsellor, sexuality educator